 3. What is the scheme of UX/UI design process?

 There are four main parts of the design process: user experience (UX), prototyping, user interface (UI) and testing.

 User experience stage is often the most confusing part, especially for those customers who are non-designers.
 When they are provided with the first UX screens, we sometimes get feedback showing they are terrified: why are the screens so simple?
 Why is the color scheme so decent?
 Why haven’t you used the shades corresponding to our website?
 How can THIS become a unique and attractive design?
-Hundreds of questions and sometimes negative remarks which are very natural because UX part stands rather far visually from what the customer will get as a final product.
+Hundreds of questions and sometimes negative remarks are very natural because the UX part stands rather far visually from what the customer will get as a final product.

 When it happens, we take our time to tell the clients what UX is and how important is this part of their product.
-UX design is the heart and brain of a site or application while UI is its skin and bones.
-And getting a product which is efficient and useful means starting with the heart and brain so that they could give the essence to its appearance.
+UX design is the heart and brain of a site or application, while UI is its skin and bones.
+And getting a product that is efficient and useful means starting with the heart and brain so that they could give the essence to its appearance.

 Working out UX screens